-The background to this brief was particularly special as this picture-perfect period cottage was set to host a family wedding reception!
-Our customers needed a new kitchen in time for the wedding, to make better use of the intimate space available and for us to help them create a contemporary kitchen that complemented this period setting.
+We love designing kitchens in period homes especially beautiful cottage kitchens!
+The background to this brief was particularly special as this picture-perfect period cottage was set to host a family wedding reception.
+The kitchen needed to be ready for the wedding, make better use of the space, feel more contemporary but complement the period setting.

-It was key to take the time at the design stage to really look at the space and think about what the best use of it would be.
+Cottage kitchens are by nature fairly bijoux in size, so it is key to take the time to really look at the space and think about how best to utilise it.
 Working in older properties often throws up features and characteristics you need to take into account.
 These features could be unlevel floors and walls, in this case, it was very low ceilings.
-We wanted to ensure that the end design maximised the space, making it feel light and airy, and showed off the gorgeous period beamed ceiling.
+We wanted to ensure that the end design maximised the space.
+It was important to make the kitchen feel light and airy, and show off the gorgeous period beamed ceiling.

 Without changing the footprint, we reconfigured the space and moved key elements around to create a more natural flow and deliver a more practical kitchen.
 Our customers really loved the reconfiguration as they had felt limited with the previous set up, but couldn’t visualise another way of it working.
 This is always a step we take in our design process, we take time to review whether we can we make the existing footprint work more efficiently.

 The final design is a beautiful in-frame, painted shaker kitchen, with stylish knurled Crofts & Assinder handles.
 The cabinets are painted in Little Greene Paint Company’s Juniper Ash and we have to say, it is a new favourite colour!
 This blue takes on different hues in different light and just looks fabulous in this period home.
 To maintain a light and spacious feel, we used Kongistone Quartz on the worktops.
 The white quartz contrasts beautifully with the painted finish.